Frequently Asked Questions

 All classes, whether online or in a classroom setting, must be at least 3 hours.
 You may take the course in one

 sitting or login and logout as you choose to finish the course.
-The Learn2Serve system will save your progress when
+The American Safety Council system will save your progress when

 you logout.
 Once you start the final exam, you must finish it in one sitting.
 There is no time limit to finish